Add X-Frame-Options in HTTP header to secure NGINX from Clickjacking attack

 add_header X-Frame-Options "SAMEORIGIN";

-You can use any web developer tool to view Response headers and ensure you see following.
-Alternatively, you can use HTTP Header online tool to verify this.
+Alternatively, you can also use HTTP Header online tool to verify this.

-This is just one of the hundreds of security fixes for a website. if you are looking for a complete security solution, you may consider cloud-based security providers like SUCURI, CloudFlare or Incapsula.
+This is just one of the hundreds of security fixes for a website.
+If you are looking for a complete security solution, you may consider cloud-based security providers like SUCURI, or Cloudflare.